the-plain/the-plain.github.io/_posts/2020-05-10-the-future-chaser.md

 I'm the eyes following you, always gazing at the night sky when lonely.

 The future chaser.
-because I have dreams to dream.
+Because I have dreams to dream.
-I can wait at this crossroad no matter if you pass by or not. every time I lift my head for you, event tears feel free. some love is like a sunset, having and losing at the same time.
+I can wait at this crossroad no matter if you pass by or not.
+Every time I lift my head for you, event tears feel free.
+Some love is like a sunset, having and losing at the same time.

 If you're the summer evening firefly with chilren singing songs for you.
 Then I'm the hand that wants to draw you.